Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 3. NC -database,
 4. NC -data (ncdata contains all user`s files in cloud)

 Snapshots are very fast and takes very little space because they are not duplicating your data while they are versioning it.
 In this backup strategy you use BTRFS -snapshots function included in NCP.
 In this setup snapshots only backs up your data -directory (4.), so you need to backup other things important to run your cloud (1, 2, 3) with using separate options that are included here.
 This guide is not including OS and and all apps running on it, like NCP app itself.
 For those you need a separate solution.
 But if you use SSD for OS drive its most likely more durable than HDD when it only runs OS and apps but does not store cloud data and backups.
 SSD running only OS and applications should last a lifetime if you look only the average read and write durability announced by manufacturer.

+NOTE: On command line (Terminal) run commands as a root or use sudo.

 # Drives for this example